Recipe Overview

 According to Wikipedia, meatloaf is a traditional German, Scandinavian, and Belgian dish, and an American favorite since colonial times, when it usually consisted of ground pork mixed with cornmeal and was called scrapple.About this meatloaf recipe

-- Super Moist: No one wants a dry meatloaf.
-This one has a ton of moisture thanks to vegetables, eggs, and milk, plus the combination of different types of meat.
+Super moist: No one wants a dry meatloaf.
+This meatloaf recipe has a ton of moisture thanks to vegetables, eggs, and milk, plus the combination of different types of meat.

 Ingredient Notes

-Vegetables: You’ll add lots of veggies (of course!): onions, carrots, celery, and garlic.
+Vegetables: You’ll add lots of veggies: onions, carrots, celery, and garlic.
 Place the roughly chopped veggies into your food processor and pulse them until they are really finely chopped.
 Why the food processor?
-Two reasons: we don’t like big chunks of vegetables in meatloaf, and because the vegetables are so small, they cook right in the meatloaf that way.
-No need to sauté them before you add them to the meatloaf mix.
+Two reasons: we don’t like big chunks of vegetables in meatloaf, and because the vegetables are so small, they cook right in the meatloaf that way so there’s no need to sauté them before you add them to the meatloaf mix.

 Filler: Another component of meatloaf is a filler, like breadcrumbs, panko, or oatmeal.
 For this recipe, you’ll use dried unseasoned bread crumbs.
-My mom always uses oats.
+My mom always uses oats (and they’re gluten-free) but I prefer dried bread crumbs.
 Use what you have in your pantry or what you like the best.

 Binder: Next we need the glue: milk and egg.
 These two ingredients hold the meatloaf together, providing structure, taste, and texture.